loulai/Purr/README.md

 Purr
 ====

-This repo contains the Ruby file for application Purr.
+This repo contains the Ruby file for application "Purr".
+Warning: this will make your computer a lethal purring machine.